kaichop/kaichop/_posts/2014-07-19-introducing-notepad.md

 Main Features:
 Zurb Foundation 5 - css framework
-Fullscreen post covers with header wich will be bright or dark according to background image Fast and light
+Fullscreen post covers with header which will be bright or dark according to background image Fast and light
 Font Awesome
 Disqus comments integration